1thai8/prompt-engineering-email-automation/README.md

 # Prompt Engineering — Email Automation

 ## Overview
 This repository contains prompt engineering work focused on automating email tasks (summaries, reply drafting, triage).
-It demonstrates iterative development (v1 → v2), test cases, metrics, and rationale — suitable for portfolio and recruiters.
+It demonstrates iterative development (v1 → v3), test cases, examples, and rationale — suitable for portfolio and recruiters.

-# Structure
+## Structure
-- `prompts/` - prompt versions (prompt-v1.txt, prompt-v2.txt)
+- `prompts/` — all prompt versions:
+  - `prompt_v1_email_assistant.md`
+  - `prompt_v2_email_assistant.md`
+  - `prompt_v3_email_assistant.md`
-- `tests/` - test cases used to evaluate prompts (JSON)
+- `tests/` — scripts and test cases (`run_test.py`, `test-case.json`)
-- `metrics/` - metrics and evaluation templates
-- `CHANGELOG.md` - history of improvements and reasoning
-- `INSIGHTS.md` - technical decisions and notes
+- `examples/` — sample outputs from each prompt version (`sample-output-v1.json`, `sample-output-v2.json`, `sample-output-v3.json`)
+- `README.md` — project documentation

-# How to evaluate locally (manual)
+## How to evaluate locally
-1. Use any LLM playground (OpenAI, Anthropic, etc.) or local LLM.
+1. Open any LLM playground (OpenAI, Anthropic, etc.) or local LLM.
+2. Copy a prompt from `prompts/` and fill in the input placeholders.
-2. Load `prompts/prompt-v1.txt` and run the test inputs from `tests/test-cases.json`.
+3. Run the prompt with test cases from `tests/test-case.json`.
-3. Save outputs and record metric values in `metrics/metrics-template.md`.
+4. Save outputs in `examples/` and optionally record metrics or notes in the `notes` fields.

-# How to present to recruiters
+## How to present to recruiters
-- Show before/after examples (v1 vs v2).
+- Show prompt evolution (v1 → v2 → v3) with outputs.
+- Include `examples/` to demonstrate real model outputs.
-- Include a short video/GIF of prompt in action or a link to outputs saved in `examples/`.
+- Optional: add short video/GIF of prompt in action.
-- Use commit history to explain changes.
+- Use commit history to highlight improvements and rationale.